tc39/notes/meetings/2017-01/jan-25.md

 BE: I think we all agree they should be ==, ===, etc. We already have IEEE double, so we're talking about going to the next island of safety which is bigint, or should we do both?

-MS: If we add these other types we're talking about.
+MLS: If we add these other types we're talking about.
 I could see 8, 16, 32, 64, 128, signed, unsigned and none of them compare to each other.

 BE: I'm glad they don't.
 That is something Dan and I worked out.